This information is designed to help people after a wrist fracture. The same advice applies whether or not you’ve had an operation.

 After the cast comes off

-• When your cast comes off, your wrist will feel stiff and sore and it may swell up.
+• When your cast comes off, your wrist will feel stiff and sore.
 Your joints have not been moving for some time.
 So it is normal for it to feel sore when starting to move them again.

 • Your skin may be dry and/or flaky.
 After washing, gently dry and then apply a moisturising cream.
 Your skin will gradually return to normal.